Laboratory of Thermal Process Engineering: Projects

 (Multiple) Dividing Wall Columns

-Involved Members: Dr.-Ing.
-Lena-Marie Ränger, M.Sc.
+Involved Members: M.Sc.
 Lea Trescher, M.Sc.
 Yannick Waibel

 Additive Manufacturing (3D-printing) in Process Engineering

-Additive Manufacturing (3D-Printing) allows the generation of structures that cannot be made by conventional manufacturing processes.
+Another pillar of our research.
+Additive Manufacturing (3D-Printing) allows the generation of components that cannot be made by conventional manufacturing processes.
 This opens the window to entirely new concepts in thermal process engineering.
-We are aiming to improve the perfomance and scalability of laboratory equipment with special focus on distillation.
-Our packings show good performance in terms of separation efficiency (HETP), pressure drop, reproducibility and liquid distribution.
+We are aiming to improve the perfomance and scalability of laboratory equipment with special focus on distillation but also absorption and stripping.
+For example, we were able to develop printed distillation systems for laboratory applications which, despite a massive reduction in diameter from 50 mm to 20 mm, still allow scaling to large-scale columns.
+The column internals (structured packings) developed for this purpose show very good performance in terms of separation efficiency (HETP), pressure drop, reproducibility and liquid distribution.
 In particular, we succeeded in developing packing structures that exhibit virtually constant separation performance over a wide range of gas loading.
-These packings are therefore well suited for the application of scalable laboratory columns.
-The diameter of columns we use in the lab for sclae-up experiments can be reduced to DN20.

 Our developments include all relevant components of columns (beside the packing): jacket, liquid distributors, sampling trays, side draw trays etc. All components are computer generated and can be adapted quickly.
-The characterization is done on the basis of CFD simulations and in self-developed test rigs in the laboratory.
+The development and characterization of the components is based on single- and two-phase CFD simulations as well as experiments conducted using laboratory equipment developed in-house.

 The group has its own SLS and SLA printers and extensive analysis technology at its disposal.